 But then, haven’t I ever been accused and punished for something for which I was innocent.
 Of course, I have.
 Hasn’t everyone?
 If this is true, reading this book shouldn’t upset me.
 It should make me angry and want to right a wrong, I thought as I slowly picked up the book, opened it, and continued reading it.

 This time I was able to get through to the middle of the book because of the way Whitehead wrote, because of the promise of a pot of gold at the end of a rainbow - or of a rainbow at the end of a storm.

 Whitehead calls the reform school in this book, The Nickel Academy, named for a former director, although the students believe that it is so named because “their lives weren’t worth five cents.”

 By now I have gotten almost to the middle of this story.
 But to tell you the truth, I don’t know if I can finish it.
 There is something physical I feel while reading about man’s inhumanity to man, something that rises up from the earth, into my feet, and up through my body until I am almost doubled over with pain.

 Stop!
 I tell myself.
 Finish it.

 I procrastinate.
 I whine until, crying, I pick up the book and continue reading.
 Outside, it is a wintery night.
 I can hear the wind rattling a windowpane as I read deep into the middle of the night until I come, finally, to the end of both the book and the storm.
 I couldn't sleep after that.
 I had to shake it off - or let it sink in.
 I'm not sure which.In the morning I rise up and walk to a window.
-Outside, the earth is blanketed with snow, a symbol of stillness and hope and peace.
+Outside, the earth is blanketed with snow - a symbol of stillness, hope, and peace.